HVACR optimisation and the potential reduction of CO2!

 A central problem driving these changes is high CO2 emissions caused by humans, which are closely linked to high energy consumption and burning of fossil fuels.
 Hence the increasing focus on replacing fossil fuels with green energy.
 Simultaneously, energy efficiency is looming in the shadows, as its full potential is often forgotten (since it isn’t always known).

-Multiple organisations (e.g., WWF and Mission Innovation) have evaluated this saving potential within HVACR optimisation, and reached similar conclusions: it is possible to reduce CO2 emissions by hundreds of millions of tons just by optimising HVACR systems, with the help of ClimaChecks technology.
-The saving potential (if fully or partly utilised) could result in a decreased need for energy and accelerate the phase-out of fossil fuels.
+Multiple organisations (e.g., WWF, IEA, and Mission Innovation) have evaluated energy efficiency and the saving potential it brings.
+It is also concluded that HVACR optimisation will be necessary, and the potential is huge.
+It is possible to reduce CO2 emissions by hundreds of millions of tons just by optimising HVACR systems, with the help of ClimaChecks technology.
+The saving potential (if fully or partly utilised) results in a decreased need for energy which accelerates the phase-out of fossil fuels.

 Let us tell you how!